savonet/book/streaming.md

 Contents of the form `internal('a)` only impose that the format is one supported internally.
 If we want to be more specific, we can specify the actual contents.
-For instance, the internal contents are:
+For instance, the internal contents are currently:

-- for raw audio: `pcm`
+- for raw audio: `pcm`,
-- for raw video: `yuva420p`
+- for raw video: `yuva420p`,
-- for midi: `midi`
+- for midi: `midi`.

-The arguments of `pcm` is the number of channels which can either be `none` (0 audio channel), `mono` (1 audio channel), `stereo` (2 audio channels) or `5.1` (6 channels for surround sound: front left, front right, front center, subwoofer, surround left and surround right, in this order).
+The argument of `pcm` is the number of channels which can either be `none` (0 audio channel), `mono` (1 audio channel), `stereo` (2 audio channels) or `5.1` (6 channels for surround sound: front left, front right, front center, subwoofer, surround left and surround right, in this order).
 For instance, the